yogitapadiyar/Lsa/README.md

 Stop service:-sudo systemctl stop isc-dhcp-server

 # Practical no 2
+# Initial settings: Add a User, Network Settings, Configure Services, display the list of services which are running, Stop and turn OFF auto-start setting for a service if you don’t need it, Sudo Settings
 Add a User in a kali linux
 Command :- adduser username
 Network Setting In Kali Linux